binapani-edu/blog/blogs/gurukul-to-google/content.md

 India's ancient education system flourished beyond these two famous centres. **Vikramashila University**, founded in the 8th century by King Dharmapala of the Pala dynasty, became a renowned centre for Tantric Buddhism with more than 1,000 students and 100 teachers.

-**Odantapuri**, established in the 8th century, was considered India's second-oldest university, housing around 12,000 students according to Tibetan records. **Valabhi University** in present-day Gujarat (600-1400 CE) specialised in Hinayana Buddhism and secular subjects, with Chinese traveller Yijing noting its education was comparable to Nalanda.
+**Odantapurī**, established in the 8th century, was considered India's second-oldest university, housing around 12,000 students according to Tibetan records. **Valabhi University** in present-day Gujarat (600-1400 CE) specialized in Hinayana Buddhism and secular subjects, with the Chinese traveler Yijing noting that its education was comparable to that of Nalanda.

-These five major mahaviharas: **Nalanda**, **Vikramashila**, **Odantapuri**, **Somapura**, and **Jagaddala** formed an interconnected network of higher learning.
+These five major mahaviharas: **Nalanda**, **Vikramashila**, **Odantapurī**, **Somapura**, and **Jagaddala** formed an interconnected network of higher learning.
 Scholars would often move between these institutions, creating a vibrant ecosystem of knowledge exchange.

 ### Buddhist and Jain Educational Traditions